Can the Privacy Commissioner investigate my privacy complaint?

 - your complaint involves personal information

-If you wish, you can use the Complaint Checker to help you work out whether the Commissioner is likely to investigate your complaint.
+The Complaint Checker can help you work out whether the Commissioner is likely to investigate your complaint.

 What is the Complaint Checker?

-The Complaint Checker is a system which asks you up to eight simple questions to help you see whether or not the Commissioner may be able to investigate your complaint under the Privacy Act.
+The Complaint Checker asks you up to eight simple questions to help you check whether or not the Commissioner may be able to investigate your complaint.

 What does the Complaint Checker cover?